1. Financial Aid Policy

 In order to continue receiving financial aid, students must:

-Complete a formal agreement with the Center for International Education.
+- Complete a formal agreement with the Office of International Education.
 Students are responsible for contacting the office to obtain the agreement form.

 5. Responsibilities when studying abroad

-When you have completed all necessary information (including Consortium Agreement), schedule first appointment with Amanda Young in Financial Aid – call 609-896-5360.
+When you have completed all necessary information (including Consortium Agreement), schedule first appointment with Ali Colon in Financial Aid – call 609-896-5360.
 Multiple appointments will be necessary before you leave to study abroad.

 Applying for your refund: Checks are issued after the drop/add period if you have a true credit on your account.
 Bank balances will be deducted before refund amount is determined.